Insurance makes wealth grow faster: Acknowledgments

 \section{Acknowledgments}

-OP would like to thank K. Arrow for discussions at the 30$^{\text{th}}$-anniversary symposium of the Santa Fe Institute that prompted the preparation of this manuscript.
-We thank G. Fulcher for helpful comments on an earlier version of the manuscript.
+We acknowledge a debt of gratitude to K.~Arrow for the discussions at the 30$^{\text{th}}$-anniversary symposium of the Santa Fe Institute which prompted this study.
+This manuscript is dedicated to his memory.
+We thank G.~Fulcher for helpful comments on an earlier version.